 To file your income tax return this year, you must have all necessary documents, including your W-2.
 The W-2 Tax Form reports your annual wages, tips, commissions, and the amount your employer withheld from your earnings during the year.
-According to the IRS, your employer must send W-2 forms to employees by February 1, 2017.
+According to the IRS, your employer must send W-2 forms to employees by the end of January.
 If you haven’t received your W-2, don’t worry, we’re here to help.
 Here are a few steps you can take to track down what you need to get started.

 - Contact your employer or former employer.
 Verify that forms were sent by mail and, if they were, make sure they have your address listed correctly.
 It could just be that the return was sent to an incorrect or incomplete address.
 Usually they can get you another copy with no hassle, and in many cases you can even get your W-2 online and print a new copy without waiting for the mail.